Frequently Asked Questions

 Q. Is it true that no one has died in a fire in northwest Greenwich?

-A. The town has had two fire fatalities in the last 12 years, neither one in northwest Greenwich.
+A. Luckily, fire fatalities are Greenwich are rare (two in the last 12 years, neither in northwest Greenwich).
+Yet past experience does not indicate future events.
 Northwest Greenwich is growing and has more structures and more people than ever before.
 It needs the same fire protection as other parts of town.
 Our goal is to prevent loss of life everywhere.

 Q. What are the other types of calls, and how does this compare town-wide?